From Garden Cemetery to Wilderness to Restoration

 After huge efforts, many setbacks and legal wrangles, Bristol City Council finally became the new owners of Arnos Vale in 2003, and a charitable trust was set up to restore and protect the cemetery.

-You can find out a little more about the ‘Save Arnos vale’ campaign from the latest Arnos Vale guidebook, which can be bought from the West Lodge office or by mail.
-For more oral histories, visit the Your Arnos Vale history project site.
+You can find out a little more about the ‘Save Arnos vale’ campaign from the latest Arnos Vale guidebook, which can be bought from the shop in the East Lodge.

 In April 2001, convinced by the high level of public pressure, the Bristol City Council made a Compulsory Purchase Order (CPO), after the failure of negotiations with the owner to buy the Cemetery.
 A prolonged legal battle culminated in the CPO “going forward unimpugned” and the ownership of Arnos Vale Cemetery passed into the hands of the City Council on 7 August 2003 – out of private ownership for the first time in its existence.